evernym/mysql-wallet-storage/migration/README.md

 ## Migration Tool Guide

 ### Requirements

-Python 3
+* Python 3
-MySQL
+* MySQL -- a server should be already running
-libindy
+* libindy
-libmysqlstorage
+* libmysqlstorage

 ### How to config